The Ultimate Guide to the Best DJ Setups in 2026 for any Budget!

 Reloop RP 7000MK2 turntable (£475 x2) / Numark Scratch battle mixer (£459), totalling £1,409

-Most DJs who have done it stick to it in some form while enjoying the digital era’s benefits with Serato DJ Pro rather than analogue vinyl.
+Spinning on the wheels of steel can be addictive!
+Most DJs who have done it stick to it in some form, enjoying the benefits of the digital era with Serato DJ Pro rather than analogue vinyl.

 This rig is perfect for DJs who want to mix and cut with turntables and a mixer ready for battle.
+It consists of two, high-torque turntables with an insane amount of pitch to adjust the tempo of tracks (+/- 50%).
+Perfect for those looking to scratch, beat-juggle, put together routines with crazy BPM jumps or perform tone play tricks.

 Whilst the mixer is basic, it unlocks Serato DJ Pro and caters to scratch DJs with a mini innoFADER built in.
-The go-to crossfader for sharp cuts!
+The performance pads are limited to four per channel, but with no complaints at this price point.

 Its I/O is comprehensive, easily plugging into professional speakers via XLR or a domestic or studio environment via RCA.